September cohort Friday 1 August 2014

 January 2015 Cohort

-All other days for the January 2015 cohort will be delivered off site at a location to be confirmed but will be within the North Nottinghamshire / Derbyshire borders.
+All other days for the January 2015 cohort will be delivered at De Montfort University.

 Wider Information Sets |